 Armless wooden kokeshi dolls, with large heads displaying rigid expressions and bodies decorated a little more cheerfully with floral designs, have long been sold as souvenirs in hot spring resorts throughout the Tohoku region.
 However, a few years back, the lack of interest among the young in these dolls meant they began collecting dust on the shelves.
 An aging population of kokeshi artisans did nothing to cheer up the features of these wooden figures.

 The Great East Japan Earthquake, of course, has shaken things up further.
 While the number of souvenir-shopping tourists in Tohoku has dropped, public consciousness of the crisis has stimulated interest in the dolls.
-To do her bit to lend support, Genki Numata, a representative of Kokeshika Kamakura, launched the magazine Kokeshi Jidai.
+To do his bit to lend support, Genki Numata, a representative of Kokeshika Kamakura, launched the magazine Kokeshi Jidai.
 Even though it’s only available to order on the net and a few select stores, sales of the magazine have been brisk.

 Kokeshika Kamakura, located far from Tohoku in Kamakura, Ishikawa Prefecture, sells kokeshi and attracts a lot of custom from women in their 20s to 40s.
 But to appeal to this new market, many kokeshi have been given a cute facelift, that make their features somewhat resemble the jolly matryoshka dolls that are also sold in-store.
 This kawaiification appears to have started before the quake with the modern illustrated “Kokeshi Book” being published back in 2010.
 But cuteness isn’t the only way to ensure the traditional craft does not die out.
 Artist SUZUKIKE has created abstract renderings of the doll with fluffy, spiked or totally blank heads, called COKESHI.